-CommentsYou can substitute decimal values for the OFF ("0") and ON ("1") parameters.
-When autoranging is ON, the multimeter samples the input before each
+• You can substitute decimal values for the OFF ("0") and ON ("1") parameters.

 - When autoranging is ON, the multimeter samples the input before each measurement and selects the appropriate range. - If you explicitly select a range using CURRent:AC:RANGe, autoranging is turned OFF. - Related Commands: CONFigure, :DC:RANGe, RESistance:RANGe - RST Condition: CURR:AC:RANG:AUTO ON